Application Guidelines - Legacy Fund

 • encourage local community engagement through activities that promote, celebrate, and preserve local arts or local heritage.

-For projects with multiple stakeholders, the applicant must be responsible for implementing the project, including managing the finances and taking legal responsibility.
+For approved projects with multiple stakeholders, the applicant will become the beneficiary of the funds provided, and will be responsible for implementing the project, including financial management and accepting legal liability.

 The following groups or individuals are not eligible: